FlowFuse/website/src/blog/2024/09/managing-node-red-instances-in-centralize-platfrom.md

 ![Immersive Editor](./images/imersive-editor.png)
 _Image showing how FlowFuse's immersive editor simplifies managing settings and configuration within the Node-RED editor_

 [FlowFuse](/) is a cloud-based platform that simplifies the creation and management of Node-RED instances.
-With just a few clicks, you can create as many instances as needed.
+With just a few clicks, you can create as many instances as needed in the central platform.
 The platform provides a visual interface to manage configurations and settings for each instance easily.

 Instances can be organized into [teams](/docs/user/team/#teams) for better collaboration.
 FlowFuse allows you to manage permissions for team members, enabling seamless teamwork on projects without needing to move between different instance locations.

 ![Device Management](./images/devices.png)
 _Image showing remote edge devices connected through the FlowFuse platform for remote monitoring and control_

-FlowFuse also simplifies [monitoring and controlling remote devices](/solutions/device-management/) from a centralized platform.
+it also simplifies [monitoring and controlling remote devices](/solutions/device-management/) from a centralized platform with the help of FlowFuse Device agent that connects your devices quickly to the flowfuse cloud platofrm.
 When deploying the same flow to hundreds or thousands of devices, FlowFuse makes this process as easy as a single click with its [devops pipelines](/docs/user/devops-pipelines/#devops-pipelines).

 ![Logs](./images/log.png)
 _Image showing the Node-RED instance logs_